flaws

 Fat in a Swimsuit

-Published January 1, 2011 by sleepydumpling
+Published January 1, 2011 by Fat Heffalump

 Well, whaddya know.
 Guess who fell into a big pile of self loathing in the past 24 hours.
 Yup, you’re looking at her.
 (Ok smart arses, you’re READING her!)